-- We’ve assumed that your investment grows at 2.5% each year above inflation and that an annual charge of 1% is deducted from your fund.
-The charges for your plan may be different, depending on which fund(s) you choose.
-The rate at which your investment grows will also depend on your chosen fund(s).
+We’ve assumed that your investment grows at 3% each year above inflation.
+The calculator assumes an annual charge of 1% is deducted from your fund.
+The charges for your plan may be different.

 - Contributions you make to a pension will normally receive basic rate tax relief, even if you don’t pay tax.
 For every £1 you invest, the taxman can put in another 25 pence.
 Higher rate tax payers may be able to claim extra tax relief.
 You can only receive tax relief on your contributions up to the higher of £3,600 or 100% of your gross earnings, in each tax year.
 This applies to all contributions you make to other plans you may have with us and other providers.
 There’s no tax relief on your employer’s contributions, if included.
 If you’d like more information, you should speak to a tax specialist who will be able to advise you on your individual circumstances.

-- References to taxation are based on our understanding of the current law and practice in the 2018/19 tax year and may be affected by changes in legislation or your individual circumstances.
-Annual amounts of earnings thresholds and limits are used when calculating National Insurance Contributions.
+- References to taxation are based on our understanding of the current law and practice in the 2019/20 tax year and may be affected by changes in legislation or your individual circumstances.

 - Where you’ve indicated that new State pension is to be included in the figures, we’ll assume you qualify for the full single person’s new State pension.
 For more information and to understand if you are eligible for the full amount, go to www.direct.gov.uk.

 - We’ve assumed that you and your employer’s contributions will increase by 3.5% each year.

 - We’ve assumed that you take 25% of your plan as a tax-free cash sum.